AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Schema/XmlSchemaManager/AttributeValueType.md

 XmlSchemaManager.AttributeValueType Method (XName, XName, String)
 =================================================================
-AutomationML 2.1 APIGets the Attribute value types for the attribute with the defined name of a child element which belongs to the given parent.
+Gets the Attribute value types for the attribute with the defined name of a child element which belongs to the given parent.
 If `XmlTypeCode.Item` is returned, the value type is equal to the schema internal any type.

   **Namespace:**  [Aml.Engine.Schema][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)